 We pride ourselves on our pastoral care and bespoke attitude to teacher training.
 You are an individual and we aspire to train you to take your individuality into the classroom.
 This, combined with the knowledge, skills and understanding you will gain during your study with us, creates a happy teacher which is what we all want to be!
 We believe that happy teachers are teachers for years to come and retention of our alumni in the teaching profession is high after 5 years.
 We devote curriculum and tutorial time to encouraging you to look after your wellbeing as a teacher and the experienced and expert team are there to support you.

-St Mary’s Wavendon CE Primary School, Wafandun Lane, Eagle Farm South, Milton Keynes, MK17 7AA
+Two Mile Ash ITT Partnership, c/o St Mary's Wavendon CE Primary School Wafandun Lane, Eagle Farm South Milton Keynes Bucks MK17 7AA

 Support and advice